FAQ About Emergency Back-end Registry Operators

 Emergency back-end registry operators are organizations that have demonstrated years of experience in operating domain name services, registration data directory services and extensible provisioning protocol services.
-They have entered into three to five year contracts with ICANN to provide five critical registry functions in the event of a TLD registry operator failure or in the case of transition from one registry operator to another.
+They have entered into three to five year contracts with ICANN to provide five critical registry functions in the event of a TLD registry operator failure.
 The currently contracted EBERO service providers are:

 - China Internet Network Information Center (CNNIC)

 - CORE Association (CORE Internet Council of Registrars)

 One of ICANN's core missions is to preserve the operational security and stability of the Internet while also supporting open competition.
 With the launch of the New generic Top-Level Domain (New gTLD) Program, the Internet will see a considerable increase in the number of registry operators.
 Although all applicants must meet technical, operational and financial requirements (see the gTLD Applicant Guidebook) the community-developed New gTLD program includes provisions for an emergency backup process.
 The EBERO program is designed to be activated should a registry operator require assistance to sustain critical registry functions for a period of time.

 The EBEROs were selected through a Request for Information (RFI) issued by ICANN on 14 September 2011.
 ICANN originally received 14 RFI responses of highly qualified providers from around the world.
 The RFI evaluation process was extensive and detailed.
 It was performed by a cross-functional team composed of management and members from the registry, security, registrar, compliance departments, as well an independent consultant.

 The respondents had to demonstrate how their organizations met requirements such as having years of experience in operating Domain Name services, operating registration data directory services, and extensible provisioning protocol services.